timepieces141/dynamic-versioning/README.md

 If none of the options are provided, one of two things will happen.
 First, the system will search for a `version.py` file in the top-level package.
 If one has been found, and it contains the version value (using the standard `__version__ = "1.0.0"` format), that is the version that will be used.
 However, if no version can be determined in this manner, the system defaults to creating a development version.
 Further, if the system defaults to creating a development version, and there have been __*no commits*__ since the last annotated tag, the version dictated by the tag will be used.
 In this way, if the standard `python setup.py [command]` is used, a version already determined will be used, or a development version is assumed, and if there have been no development commits, then the current tag/version is used.

-__Note__: If you use multiple distutils commands at once, the new option should modify the *first* command.
+__Note__: If you use multiple setuptools commands at once, the new option should modify the *first* command.
 For example:

 ```bash
 jgambolputty@dev-box:~$ python setup.py sdist --new-version 4.2.7 bdist_wheel
 ```
-If the option is found later, the first command with trigger the default behavior.
+If the option is found later, the first command will trigger the default behavior and it may be too late to engage the dynamic version system.

 ## Assumptions Made